epklein/epklein.github.io/_mgmt/management.md

 toc_sticky: true
 ---

 This page is a collection of resources about **management**.
-I don't cover everything about a broad discipline such as this.
-I would certainly fail trying to do so.
-I focus on relevant topics from my experience as a software engineering manager.
+I don't cover everything about such a broad discipline; I would certainly fail attempting to do so.
+Instead, I focus on relevant topics from my experience as a software engineering manager.

-**Let's consider this as my playbook to management**; My best view so far of how to manage **people**, **processes** and **software development** inside tech companies.
+**Consider this my management playbook**; my current best understanding of how to manage **people**, **processes** and **software development** within tech companies.

 ## Components

-I group management activities in a few components:
+I've grouped management activities into components:

 - [SWE Management](/mgmt/swe): The management practices focused on the development and maintenance of software.
 <!-- Systems health / Technical Vision -->
-- [People Management](/mgmt/people): The goal of managing people is to achieve results through other people.
-For that we need develop people, delegate activities, communicate effectively, etc.;
+- [People Management](/mgmt/people): The goal of managing people is to achieve results through others.
+To do this, we must develop people, delegate tasks, communicate effectively, etc.
 <!-- People Development / Stakeholder Management -->
-- [Team Management](/mgmt/team): To manage teams and deliver results we need to hire, develop and grow; implement processes and measure performance; define strategies, give vision and purpose; etc.;
+- [Team Management](/mgmt/team): In order to manage teams and deliver results, we need to hire, develop, and grow; implement processes and measure performance; define strategies, give vision and purpose, etc.
 <!-- Team growth / Team Productivity / Business Impact -->
-- [Self Management](/mgmt/self): To manage other people we need first learn to manage ourselves.
-Plan our goals, priorities, agenda, routines, development, etc.;
+- [Self Management](/mgmt/self): Before we can manage others, we must first learn to manage ourselves.
+This includes planning our goals, priorities, schedules, routines, and personal development.

 ## Related Posts